ifurusato/brushless-motor-controller/README.rst

 Hardware Configuration
 **********************

-Depending on your choise of software PWM, hardware PWM, or a TLC59711 the wiring will be different.
+Depending on your choice of software PWM, hardware PWM, or a TLC59711 the wiring will be different.
 The Raspberry Pi has two channels available for hardware PWM, with two pins (on standard, one alternate) for each.
 Hardware PWM will provide a much more stable, reliable signal than the software PWM, which can wobble due to